aninditadash/java_basics/README.md

 - The overriden method cant have a lower access modifier, i.e. it cant have more restrictive access.
 - Final methods cannot be overridden.
 - When an overridden method is called through a superclass reference, Java determines which version(superclass/subclasses) of that method is to be executed and it depends on the type of the object being referred to and not the type of the reference variable.
-- A superclass reference variable can refer to a subclass object.
+- A crucial aspect of dynamic method dispatch is upcasting.
+A superclass reference variable can refer to a subclass object.
 This is also known as upcasting.
 Java uses this fact to resolve calls to overridden methods at run time.

 ### **Class Type Casting in Java**